Get yourself ready for fall and winter with this easy to do fall home maintenance list that will make sure you have a cozy, efficient season!

 - Insulate exposed pipes.
 Think attic and crawl spaces to prevent freezing.

 Have you already started your winter home prep?
-I’ve found it easiest to tackle a couple tasks a day until they’re done.
+I’ve found it easiest to tackle a couple of tasks a day until they’re done.

 Cozy blanket photo cred: Photo by Alex Geerts on Unsplash , Pumpkin photo cred: Photo by Brigitte Tohm on Unsplash